-Life Drain is a targeted unit, channeled ability; it affects enemies and allies; it does magical damage; it has a maximum channeling time of 10 seconds; and it has an maximum cast range of 700 with a link break distance of 900.
+Life Drain is a targeted unit, channeled ability; it affects enemies and allies; it does magical damage; it has a maximum channeling time of 10 seconds, and it has a maximum cast range of 700 with a link break distance of 900.

 The important part here is that from distance 0 to 900, Pugna can sap your life up to 10 seconds, potentially causing an instant kill.

 - Life Drain as an entity